Install SQL Server Servicing Updates

 Installing Updates for SQL Server after it has already been installed

 On an installed instance of SQL Server, we recommend that you apply the latest security updates and critical updates including general distribution releases (GDRs), service packs (SPs), and cumulative updates (CUs).
 For additional information, see the March, 2016 announcement on the SQL Server Incremental Servicing Model (ISM).

 The SQL Server updates are available through Microsoft Update (MU), Windows Server Update Services (WSUS) and the Microsoft Download Center.
 Security and Critical updates for SQL Server are available through Microsoft Update, and to be able to see these updates you need to opt-into MU through the Windows Update applet in Control panel.

 When you receive an update through Microsoft Update, it will update all SQL Server features to the latest version in an unattended mode.
-If you need more flexibility or don’t have internet or WSUS access you will need to obtain the updates from the Microsoft Download Center.
+If you need more flexibility or don’t have internet or WSUS access, you must obtain the updates from the Microsoft Download Center.